RossiXu/event-centric-opinion-mining/README.md

 ## Quick Start
 ### Data Format
 **Additional Statement：** We organize [an evaluation](http://e-com.ac.cn/ccl2022.html/) in CCL2022.
-So the annoation in test.json is not available currently and we use "O" as replacement.
+So the annoation in test data is not available currently.
 After the evaluation, we'll open full dataset.

 Data folder contains two folders: ECOB-EN and ECOB-ZH.